-Rudolph, who pointed out he has led charter schools as an administrator elsewhere in the country, insisted that his complaints have nothing to do with charter schools on the whole or whether the school proposed by BMV will succeed, but everything to do with process.
+Rudolph, who pointed out he has led charter schools as an administrator elsewhere in the country, insisted that his complaints have nothing to do with charter schools on the whole or whether the proposed school by BMV will succeed, but everything to do with process.

 "This has nothing to do with change, our ability to adjust with change.
-This has nothing to do with what they purport they will be able to do," he said.
-"It has to do with the fact that they showed up to Castro on the dedication day, and that they looked at the facility as if they were looking at a buffet table."
+This has nothing to do with what they purport they will be able to do," he said "It has to do with the fact that they showed up to Castro on the dedication day, and that they looked at the facility as if they were looking at a buffet table."

 In the same vein, board president Tamara Wilson said she would be remiss not to acknowledge that PTA presidents, teachers, district staff and community members are against the charter school coming to Mountain View, and that BMV's insistence on starting in fall 2019 is terrible timing.
-Attendance boundaries were recently redrawn and are set to take effect for the 2019-20 school year, enrollment priorities were completely revamped and a new school — Jose Antonio Vargas Elementary — is set to open that same year.
+Attendance boundaries were recently redrawn and set to take effect for the 2019-20 school year, enrollment priorities were completely revamped and a new school -- Jose Antonio Vargas Elementary -- is set to open that same year.

 "Our community underwent a long battle for boundaries and changing it and it was just starting to heal from this," Wilson said.
 "If you had been paying attention and involved and talking with our community you would know that, and you don't."

 Newly elected board member Devon Conley asked whether the charter school would be amenable to delaying opening its school to the 2020-21 school year.
-Rudolph said that idea came up in conversations with BMV officials, but he was never able to get it in writing despite efforts over the last week.
+Rudolph said that idea came up in conversations with BMV officials, but he was never able to get it in writing despite recent efforts over the last week.

-Gutierrez, the sole dissenting vote, said the district has made a big shift toward accountability and transparency over the last four years, with plenty of community engagement along the way, and that BMV's foray into Mountain View Whisman feels like a one-sided conversation with no real two-way communication.
+Gutierrez, the sole dissenting vote, said the district has made a big shift towards accountability and transparency over the last four years, with plenty of community engagement along the way, and that BMV's foray into Mountain View Whisman feels like a one-sided conversation with no real two-way communication.
 He also said he wasn't buying the argument for more school choice.

-"I think people forget, or maybe our community members here in the yellow T-shirts don't know, that we already have two choice programs," Gutierrez said.
+"I think people forget, or maybe our community members here in the yellow t-shirts don't know, that we already have two choice programs," Gutierrez said.
 "We already have Mistral and we also have Stevenson.
 With the inclusion of Bullis Mountain View then we would have a third, so the argument about having a choice doesn't resonate with me for obvious reasons."